SCRT-HQ/VaporShell/docs/glossary/New-VSOpsWorksElasticLoadBalancerAttachment.md

----
-layout: glossary
-title: New-VSOpsWorksElasticLoadBalancerAttachment
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSOpsWorksElasticLoadBalancerAttachment

 ## SYNOPSIS
-Adds an AWS::OpsWorks::ElasticLoadBalancerAttachment resource to the template
+Adds an AWS::OpsWorks::ElasticLoadBalancerAttachment resource to the template.
+Attaches an Elastic Load Balancing load balancer to an AWS OpsWorks layer that you specify.

 ## SYNTAX